0xOxygenExcluded/rust-api-gateway/README.md

 --data 'some_service_name,service_address'
 ```

-#### Deregister-service - delete service by its name from api-gateway
+#### /deregister-service - delete service by its name from api-gateway

 1. "some_service_name" - is name of service inner api-gateway
 ```bash